codeZeilen/CCMail/README.md

 myArchive synchronize.
 ```

-:warning: Currently the Maildir will be expected to be in the same folder as your image under the name ```Maildir```.
-This directory then can contain the Maildir boxes that should be read in.
+:warning: Currently the Maildir will be expected to be in the same folder as your image.

 :warning: Nested Maildir boxes will currently not be read in.